fofr/sam-and-paul.com/source/_posts/imfolozi-south-africa.md

 There’s something about the thrill of the chase that Kelsey loves; when she’s searching for wild dogs she drives "like a savage", in her own words.
 Potholes and branches left in her wake, she speeds along the dirt roads as we frantically try to pinpoint the dog signals.
 Fire and feather, where are you?
 The cold morning air cuts through me, I'll bring a coat tomorrow.
 We stop, take a reading, and we're off again, reversing at speed, turning round, and zipping down another road.
 The roads are a maze, but Kelsey knows where to go.
 On the back seats we’re thrown about, our arms bruised from bashing the black metal bars, bums off seats as we hit a ridge, hold on tight.

 "Dogs", Kelsey suddenly shouts, "photos, photos".
 To our right, coming out of the bush, a pack of dogs.
 They weren’t on a hunt, the dogs were with puppies, 13 puppies.
-The pack was moving den, and we’d found them in the act.
+Bhejie’s pack was moving den, and we’d found them in the act.
 Adult females moved ahead, checking the route for danger, others backed up the rear, while some checked the pups and pushed them along.
-Some puppies stopped to look, and then carried on.
-Within seconds they were disappearing again, their fluffy white tails dancing as they jog to their new home.
+Some puppies stopped to look or play, before being ushered on.
+Within seconds they were gone again, their fluffy white tails dancing as they jogged to their new home.
 What luck.

 {% figure imfolozi-bheji-pack-on-move.jpg landscape %}
 Bheji’s pack moving den with pups